imranahmed78/AdventCode21_10/Readme.txt

-run the basch script SubmarineSyntaxScoring.sh
+run the basch script SubmarineSyntaxScoring.sh puzzle.txt contains the puzzle string
-"Score is "  is the answer to hard coded puzzle
+"Score is "  is the answer to the puzzle